AmaniKhalifa/fluxible-dnd-tree/README.md

 * **signature**
 	* drag(dragged)
 * **args**
-	* **dragged**: Map object of the dragged node data. called at the start of node dragging.
+	* **dragged**: an immutable Map that contains the data of the dragged node.
+It is called at the start of node dragging.
 If you're using redux, you can dispatch a `DRAG` action and handle your store state using the ready made reducers.
 ```javascript
 import Tree, { reducers, actions, actionCreators } from 'react-dnd-tree';